Theoretical Basis for a Solution to the Cosmological Constant Problem: Introduction

 \section{Introduction}

-The main unresolved issue of the cosmological models currently considered to best fit observational data concerns the cosmological term $\Lambda$.
-This term was first introduced as a modification of the field equation of general relativity by Einstein \cite{Einstein-1} in order to balance the mutual gravitational attraction of matter to enable a static universe.
-It was later reintroduced into physics to describe the consequences on the expansion of the universe of a vacuum with energy density $\rho_v=\Lambda/8\pi G$.
-This constant energy density, generally assumed to be positive, would be the source of negative pressure $p$ as can be seen from the fact that the equation of state takes the form $p=-\rho$ in this case.
-The negative pressure would enable to explain the acceleration of universal expansion first observed in 1998 by two independent groups \cite{Perlmutter-1} \cite{Riess-1} as can be deduced from the presence of $p$ along with $\rho$ in the second Friedmann equation for the scale factor $R$.
+The main unresolved issue of the cosmological models currently considered to best fit observational data concerns the cosmological term $-\Lambda g_{\mu\nu}$ that enters the left-hand side of the gravitational field equations of general relativity theory.
+This term was first introduced by Einstein \cite{Einstein-1} in order to balance the mutual gravitational attraction of matter to enable a static universe.
+It was later reintroduced into physics to describe the consequences on the expansion of the universe of a vacuum with average energy density $\rho_v=c^4\Lambda/8\pi G$.
+This constant energy density, generally assumed to be positive, would be the source of a negative pressure $p_v$ whose value is provided by an equation of state of the form $p_v=-\rho_v$.